arlowatts/mini-world-sawmill-display/README.md

 ## Interaction
 The exhibit is activated by a button on the front of the display.

-The code check for a FALLING edge on `GPIO15` (pin 10 of RPI) to activate the installation.
+The code checks for a falling edge on `GPIO15` (pin 10 of RPI) to activate the installation.

 ### Button Wiring
 The diagram below shows the circuit wiring for the button.

 A `1K` resistor acts as a pull up.
 The small resistance is to accommodate the long wire leads running to the button.
 The 1µF capacitor helps reduce noise in the system.

 <br>